Last updated on June 3, 2026

 - Click Move To.

-- Select the Module you would like to move the Page to from the drop-down menu under Modules.
+- Select the Module you would like to move the Page to from the drop-down menu under Modules in the right-side panel that appears.

 - Select the Position within the module from the drop-down menu.